 Continuous horizontal ties are recommended in the floors.
 These should be internal ties distributed throughout the floors in both orthogonal directions and peripheral ties extending around the perimeter of the floor slabs within a 1,2 m width of the slab.

 (3) The design tensile load Ti for internal ties and Tp for peripheral ties should be determined.

 NOTE 1 The values of Ti and Tp are determined from the following Formulae unless the National Annex gives different values:

-For internal ties: Ti=maxFt*gk+ψ*qk7,5z5 ; Ft , in kN/m (A.3)

-For peripheral ties: Tp=Ft, in kN/m (A.4)